AdobeDocs/commerce-learn.en/help/global-reference-architecture/overview.md

 # Global Reference Architecture Implementation Techniques

 There are several ways to optimize code reuse with Adobe Commerce.
 These four implementation techniques each have their own advantages.
+The examples in this article are ordered from simple to more complex.
+Pick the strategy that best fits your project and future roadmap.
+A migration from one strategy to another can be time consuming.

 ## When to use Global Reference Architecture